 reverse

-The reverse() function reverses the elements in an array.
-If the array is nested, it reverses the elements in the innermost array.
-The syntax is as follows:
+The reverse() function reverses the elements of an array.
+If the array is nested, it reverses the innermost elements.
+Syntax:

 reverse(arr)